 - **Clarity:** Instructions, CCQs, and descriptions unambiguous.

-- **Relevance:** Content aligns with input, audience, level, cultural context.
-Avoid prohibited topics.
+- **Relevance:** Content aligns with input, audience, **CEFR B1 level**, cultural context.
+Avoid prohibited topics. **Vocabulary and tasks are appropriately challenging for B1.**

 - **Cultural Sensitivity:** Demonstrably appropriate activities.

-- **Efficiency:** Requires minimal editing; material content usable.
+- **Efficiency:** Requires minimal editing; material content usable for B1.

 - **Responsiveness:** Addresses user input and clarifications effectively.